Swanson homers twice as Braves beat Cardinals 5-2

 Swanson helped put it away with a two-run drive off Giovanny Gallegos in the eighth for his 10th homer.
 It was his second career multihomer game.

+“It’s really fun to watch,” Snitker said.
+“He’s a confident kid.
+He’s been in the league another year.
+I sound like a broken record, but it’s the truth.
+He’s playing with a lot of confidence and knows he belongs here.”

 Mikolas (4-5) matched his career high with nine strikeouts in seven innings.
-He was charged with three runs and seven hits.
+He was charged with three runs and seven hits while exceeding his number of losses from all of last season.

+“I had a couple games early in the season last year where I gave up four or five runs and we scored eight or nine and a couple tough ones like this,” Mikolas said.
+“That is baseball.
+Things tend to even out, and I think that’s why myself and a lot of the guys around the clubhouse aren’t too worried.”

 Atlanta grabbed the lead when Brian McCann scored on Ronald Acuña Jr.’s double play in the third.
 St. Louis tied it in the bottom half.